 Instructions

-- Heat one tablespoon of oil in 12" cast-iron or heavy-bottomed skillet over medium-high heat.
-Add sausages to hot oil and sear on all sides, for about 5-6 minutes.
+- Add sausages and sear on all sides for about 5-6 minutes.
 Remove sausages to a plate.
-(They will finish cooking in the oven).

-- Add 1 tablespoon oil to the hot skillet; add onions and peppers.
-Season with salt and pepper.
+- Add one tablespoon of oil to the hot skillet.
+Add onions and peppers, and season with salt and pepper.
 Cook for 5 minutes, stirring occasionally, until softened.
+Add garlic and basil and cook for another minute.